 |Building a Dynasty|

 It was on the 9th of February 1918 at Oregon Agricultural College that the Dean of Students, Dr. U. G. Dubach , founded the 55th chapter of Sigma Phi Epsilon.
 Oregon Alpha quickly established itself as a premiere fraternity dedicated to scholarship.
 Guided by the wisdom of Dr. Dubach, Oregon Alpha took great pride in becoming the "Ideal Chapter" of any fraternity anywhere in America.
 Decade after decade Oregon Alpha demonstrated uncanny consistency to upholding the moral atmosphere that the chapter was founded on, and it's efforts did not go overlooked.
-Eighteen times Oregon Alpha has earned the Buchanan Cup for Outstanding Chapter Operations, far more than any SigEp Chapter in the nation.
+Twenty two times Oregon Alpha has earned the Buchanan Cup for Outstanding Chapter Operations, far more than any SigEp Chapter in the nation.
 In 1979 a national consensus was conducted by College Survey Bureau, Inc. of Los Angeles, CA that reported the Oregon State SigEps were one of the top three best fraternities in the entire country based on their dominance in activities, achievement, and grades.
 After 61 years of success on the OSU campus, Oregon Alpha's presence was titled a "SPE dynasty", and ever since then Oregon Alpha has taken great pride in being a perennial powerhouse.

 |The Legacy of U. G. Dubach|